FLC-QU-hep/CaloHadronic/README.md

 **Abstract:**

 ```
-Simulating showers of particles in highly-granular calorimeters is a key frontier in the application of machine learning to particle physics.
+Simulating showers of particles in highly-granular calorimeters is a key frontier
+in the application of machine learning to particle physics.cAchieving high accuracy
-Achieving high accuracy and speed with generative machine learning models can enable them to augment traditional simulations and alleviate a major computing constraint. \\
+and speed with generative machine learning models can enable them to augment traditional
+simulations and alleviate a major computing constraint.
-Recent developments have shown how diffusion based generative shower simulation approaches that do not rely on a fixed structure, but instead generate geometry-independent point clouds, are very efficient.
+Recent developments have shown how diffusion based generative shower simulation
+approaches that do not rely on a fixed structure, but instead generate
+geometry-independent point clouds,care very efficient.
-We present a transformer-based extension to previous architectures which were developed for simulating electromagnetic showers in the highly granular electromagnetic calorimeter of ILD.
+We present a transformer-based extension to previous architectures which
+were developed for simulating electromagnetic showers in the highly granular
+electromagnetic calorimeter of ILD.
-The attention mechanism now allows us to generate complex hadronic showers with more pronounced substructure across both the electromagnetic and hadronic calorimeters.
+The attention mechanism now allows us to generate complex hadronic showers
+with more pronounced substructure across both the electromagnetic and hadronic calorimeters.
-This is the first time that ML methods are used to holistically generate showers across ECal and HCal in highly granular imaging calorimeters.
+This is the first time that ML methods are used to holistically generate showers
+across ECal and HCal in highly granular imaging calorimeters.
 ```

 ## Table of Contents